patrickmineault/codebook/README.md

 To build a version ready to be deployed:

-1. `jupyter-book build . --all` for a full rebuild
+1. `jupyter-book build docs --all` for a full rebuild
 2. `python strip_js.py` to remove `thebe.js` includes, which would otherwise cause a 500KB javascript file to be loaded

 These two can be run via `make build`.

 I use the `netlify deploy -d _build/html --prod` or `make deploy` to manually deploy the book to `goodreseach.dev`.
 This command won't work for you unless you have my netlify credentials.